 This database is for synchronization of calendar data.

-URI MIME-TYPE clients ./sifcalendar sif/calendar All sync4j developed clients ./calendar text/x-vcalendar text/calendar Most common known clients that are alread built in a mobile device.
+URI MIME-TYPE clients scal text/x-s4j-sife All sync4j developed clients text/x-vcalendar text/calendar Most common known clients that are already built in a mobile device.

 Contacts

 This database is for synchronization of calendar data.